 - Malathion, marketed by Ortho, Hi-Yield, and Spectracide

-Of these conventional sprays, only the imidacloprid is systemic, meaning the plant takes up the chemical, making it rainproof.
-Homeowners can shop for imidacloprid under the brand name Merit or Bayer Advanced Garden Tree & Shrub Insect Control.
+Of these conventional sprays, only the imidacloprid is systemic, meaning the plant absorbs the chemical, thus it cannot be washed away in the rain or after watering.